Top Markets: Witches’ Market in La Paz & Tarabuco Market

 Best Buy: Soft baby alpaca clothes – warm and luxurious

 Bustling, busy and bright is the Bolivian market.
-As you enter, the sounds of the Andean Pan pipes are sure to be coming from somewhere, the smells and sights will fill your senses and instil in you a passion to browse , bargain or just wander around watching, absorbing the atmosphere.
+As you enter, the sounds of the Andean Pan pipes are sure to be coming from somewhere, the smells and sights will fill your senses and instil in you a passion to browse, bargain or just wander around watching and absorbing the atmosphere.

 Along the way you will stumble across the ubiquitous bowler-hatted Bolivian woman sitting cross legged on a rug behind a overflowing pile of coca leaves.